bioinformatics-ca/IDE_2021/module4/README.md

 ---

-# 5. Visualizing the phylogenetic tree
+# 5. Visualizing the phylogenetic tree alongside epidemiological metadata

 Now that we've constructed and packaged up a tree (`analysis-package.json`), we can visualize this data alongside our metadata (`filtered.tsv`) using [Auspice][].